WatchtowerProtocol/cautious-bassoon/5_Requirements.md

 The action to burn and withdraw shall remove a quantity of $\Delta S_t$ tokens at time $t$ out of the auctions contract.

 ### Claim-to-Settle
+Staked tokens are locked (escrow) for a period of time $t$ after the conclusion of the auction.
+Claims are opened (vested) after this time period.
+The claims mechanism removes locked Watchtower tokens out of the auctions contract.

 #### Requirement 7